OutSystems/docs-product/src/setup-infra-platform/upgrade/upgrade-platform.md

 * On the **Development environment**, the fastest way to upgrade all your applications is by [creating a Solution with all modules](https://success.outsystems.com/documentation/how_to_guides/devops/creating_and_using_an_all_components_solution/) and publish the "Current Running Version".
 If you get any errors publishing the solution, use the appropriate development tool to open the correspondent module and fix the problems.
 In the end, you can publish the whole solution again to make sure all issues and dependencies are properly resolved.

-* For all **non-development environments** (for example, Testing, Production, etc.), it’s recommended to stage the application modules from a previously upgraded environment.
+* For all **non-development environments** (for example, Testing, Production, and so on), it's recommended to stage the application modules from a previously upgraded environment.
 Use the LifeTime management console to stage applications, when the lifecycle of the applications is perfectly aligned with the upgrade.

     <div class="info" markdown="1">